 Of course, there was a chance that I had messed up the ferment and was experiencing food poisoning… except I was eating store-bought fermented miso.
 It looked, smelled and tasted good.
 It was definitely not food poisoning…

 …My body was just reacting to new ferment.

-It is common to react to new probiotic foods with a gut wrenching sensitivity.
+It is common to have a gut wrenching reaction to new probiotic foods.

 When you eat a new fermented food, you’re basically bringing a whole new set of probiotic friends to the party in your digestive system.
 At first they don’t all get along and a fight ensues.
 A few of the unsavoury types end up getting kicked out as the brawny newcomers assert themselves.
 Then slowly, over time, your digestive system will settle down as everyone finds a new equilibrium.

 If anything, a gut wrenching reaction to a new ferment is actually a good thing!
 It means that you are slowly bringing your flora back into a healthy balance as the good probiotics take over.

 In my case I took a half-teaspoon of miso every day until my digestive system grew to love that umami flavour as much as my mouth did.

 For the record, water kefir also resulted in a gut-wrenching first experience.
 However, it was all worth it!
 After about one year of eating tons of different ferments, the digestive systems (and the health) of my whole family drastically improved.
-It was certainly worth a few gut battles!
+So it was certainly worth a few gut battles!